y-arjun-y/arjunyadav/pages-md/projects.md

 <hr />

+- <time>Dec 28, 2023</time> Set my goals in a Slack workspace, and accomplished them!

-- <time>Dec 24, 2023</time> Set my goals in a Slack workspace, and accomplished them!
+- <time>Dec 27, 2023</time> Set my goals in a Slack workspace, and accomplished them!
 [This](https://youtu.be/tcdVC4e6EV4) video is quite cool.

 - <time>Dec 24, 2023</time> Back from a small break, going to read a paper or two in the next two days.